Statement of Faith

 This righteousness and eternal life is applied to the account of sinners when we simply trust in Christ to provide it for us.
 Through faith, we are saved.

 Eternal life begins at the moment we receive this salvation from the Lord.
 Jesus tells us that eternal life is to know the Father.
-If we know Him now, we have already entered into eternal life even though we have not yet entered heaven, and we can rest secure in our status of being saved.
+If we know Him now, we have already entered into eternal life even though we have not yet entered heaven, and we can rest secure in our status of being saved without adding any of our own works to Christ’s to ensure our salvation.
 We can also rest assured that we will live after our earthly bodies die, and we are assured of this by the resurrection of Christ who led the way by example when He rose from the dead.

 Eph 2:3; Matt 18:11; 1 John 4:10; 1 Cor 3:5-7; Acts 15:11; John 3:16; John 1:1-14; Heb 4:14; Heb 12:24; Phil 2:9, 14; 2 Cor 5:21; Isa 42:21; Phil 2:8; Gal 4:4-5; Rom 3:21; Isa 53:4-5; Matt 20:28; John 17:3; Rom 4:25; Rom 3:21-26; 1 John 2:3; 1 Cor 15:1-3; Heb 9:13-15; Heb 1:8; Heb 1:3; Col 3:1-4; Heb 7:25; Col 2:18; Heb 7:26; Ps 89:19; Ps 34:1-22